filipebafica/Libft/README.md

 To compile the entire library, clone the repo, and run the commad `make`.
 ```
 $ git clone https://github.com/filipebafica/libft.git
-$ cd libft/source
+$ cd libft
 $ make
 ```
-This is going to generate a `libft.a` file that you can compile with your source code.
+This is going to generate a `libft.a` file that you can compile with your source code (with `#include "libft.h"` added).
 ```
-$ gcc my_source.c libft.a
+$ gcc my_source.c -I ./includes libft.a
 $ ./a.out
 ```
 ## 🎈 How to Use